How To Sing With Emotion | 11 Ways Singers Add Feeling & Expression

-Singing with emotion is just as important for singers as vocal technique in the success of any performance.
-It will win the hearts of your audience and inspire an emotional response to the song.
+Learning how to sing with emotion is just as important for singers as vocal technique in the success of any performance.
+It will stir the feelings of your audience and inspire an emotional response to the song.

 Emotional singing requires more than expression, you have to engage the audience with your eyes and use expressive body language.
 The techniques covered here will stop you from losing control of your voice and put less strain on it when you sing with emotion.

 Singers need to bring life to the emotion in the song and connect the audience to these emotions.
-Learning how to sing with emotion, show feeling and portray the correct emotions of a song is essential.
+Learn how to sing with emotion, show feeling and portray the correct emotions of a song and become a better singer.

 How to sing with emotion